-When Trevor lights up the flare and the wall sets on fire because of the magnesium he's supposed to burn himself, the scene in the movie was the second take of the day and in that take Brendan Fraser did burn himself for real.
-He was holding the road flare too perpendicular and too close in relation of the wall, the flames bounced on the wall and blew back to his bare hand.
-The screams he makes were a mix of real pain and acting, the production was shut down for a few days.
+When Trevor lights up the flare and the wall sets on fire because of the magnesium, he's supposed to burn himself.
+The scene in the movie was the second take of the day and in that take Brendan Fraser did burn himself for real.
+He was holding the road flare too perpendicular and too close in relation of the wall, so the flames bounced on the wall and blew back to his bare hand.
+The screams he makes were a mix of real pain and acting.
+The production was shut down for a few days.

 When Trevor opens the box of stuff belonging to his lost brother, he pulls out an odd wooden item, declares that he doesn't know what it is, and sets it aside.
-The item is a Holmes Stereoscope, a device designed in 1861 by the American physician and writer, Oliver Wendell Holmes, for the viewing of so-called "stereocards".
-A stereocard is like a postcard which has a Left-view and Right-view photograph mounted alongside one another.
-When viewed through this stereoscope, the photographs are merged into one 3-D image (which was later adopted for the ViewMaster viewers and cards).
+The item is a Holmes Stereoscope, a device designed in 1861 by the American physician and writer, Oliver Wendell Holmes for the viewing of so-called "stereocards".
+A stereocard is like a postcard which has a left-view and right-view photograph mounted alongside one another.
+When viewed through this stereoscope, the photographs are merged into one 3-D image (a process later adopted for the ViewMaster viewers and cards).
 The Holmes Stereoscope was a great source of entertainment in the Victorian era.
-It was, in a sense, the Home Entertainment Centre of its day, as it transported its users to exotic places all over the world.
-People bought packs of stereocards for their entertainment - in much the same way as we buy DVDs today!
-(Thus, a character in a 3-D movie having no idea what a stereoscope is, makes for a cute little 3-D in-joke...)
+It was, in a sense, the home entertainment center of its day, as it transported its users to exotic places all over the world.
+Thus, a character in a 3-D movie having no idea what a stereoscope is makes for a cute little 3-D in-joke.

 When Trevor cleans his house to prepare for the arrival of his nephew, he places some plates on top of a book titled, "Exploring the Deep Frontier: The Adventure of Man in the Sea" written by Dr. Sylvia Earle.
 Dr. Earle holds the record for the deepest untethered ocean dive (1250 feet) to the bottom of the ocean.